apocalyptech/pystarboundmap/README.md

 or by choosing a character's name followed by a world name.
 Click-and-drag will move the map around, in addition to your usual scrolling methods.
-The "Navigate" menu (not yet in the screenshot) will let you go directly to a specific coordinate, the spawn point, or to any bookmarks set by the user.
+The "Navigate" menu (not yet in the screenshot) will let you go directly to a specific coordinate, the spawn point, the level mech beacon (if one exists), or to any bookmarks set by the user.
 (Note that you *must* load the world using the by-name dialog rather than the by-file "standard" open dialog, in order to have bookmarks in the Navigate menu -- that information is stored in the Player object.)

 The game will attempt to autodetect your Starbound installation directory (which is *completely* untested on Windows/Mac), but a settings screen